 To authenticate users with X.509 client certificates, such as a certificate stored on a smart card, be sure these requirements are met.
 Some settings are client-specific.

-In addition, you can use X.509 authentication to log in to the Administrative Console.
+In addition, you can use X.509 authentication to access the Administrative Console and the HTML Session list.

 - Client requirements

 - Servers in a Cluster

-- Optional: Administrative Console login
+- Configure Access to the Administrative Console or Sessions List

 Client requirements